CanDIG/redcap-cloud/README.md

 # redcap-cloud

-Connect to RCC, pull clinical metadata, return json file that can be ingested using 'PROFYLE_ingest'
+Connect to RCC, pull clinical metadata, return json file that can be ingested using 'candig-ingest'

 ```bash
   ./rcc_candig.sh province_code your_token